shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Prevention

 At level 7, you learn how to prevent reality from being broken.
 As a reaction, you can counter any spell from your bonded schools.
 Either the caster or the spell must be within your Cast Range.

-Once you use this feature, you can’t use it again until you finish a short or long rest.

 ### Vindication